kanidm/kanidm/kanidm_book/src/ldap.md

 These decisions were made to make the path as simple and effective as possible, relying more on the kanidm query and filter system than attempting to generate a tree like representation of data.
-As almost all clients can use filters for entry selection we don't believe this is a issue.
+As almost all clients can use filters for entry selection we don't believe this is a limitation for consuming applications.

 ## Security